KC2016/brazilian_immigrant_women_in_germany/README.md

 [![dashboard2](images/dashboard2_v2.png 'Dashboard2')](https://github.com/KC2016/brazilian_immigrant_women_in_germany/blob/main/images/dashboard2_v2.png)

 Explore more about these women and uncover insights into the services they desire and offer.
 Gain a deeper understanding of their stories and challenges.

+## Empirical Analysis
+In this [post in Medium](https://medium.com/@karina.condeixa/beyond-borders-unveiling-service-desires-of-brazilian-women-in-germany-feb8d691284b), I performed a detailed empirical analysis for a general public, covering a non-technical audience.